Last updated 3 November 2025

 The DGU is a new business function at the University of Oxford, based within UAS alongside IT Services, the People Department, Estates Services, and all other UAS departments, and supporting the wider University.

-If you would like a copy of the organisation chart above in a different format, please contact dgu@digital.ox.ac.uk and we will be happy to help.
-The chart shows the key roles and teams that report to the Chief Digital & Information Officer (CDIO), including the senior management team within the DGU that reports to Stuart Lee, and the teams in IT Services that report to Mike Fraser.
+If you would like a copy of the organisation chart above in a different format, please contact dgu@digital.ox.ac.uk.
+The chart shows the UAS units and roles that report to the Chief Digital & Information Officer (CDIO), including the DGU Senior Management Team that reports to Stuart Lee, the Deputy CDIO and Director of the DGU, and IT Services Senior Management Team led by Mike Fraser, Interim Director of IT Services.

 The DGU has an important governance and coordination role across the University’s digital services and activity.
 Once fully established, it will play a key part in enabling the digital ambitions set out in the University’s draft Strategic Plan, so that we continue to evolve our culture, processes, and technology to meet the challenges and embrace the opportunities of the digital era.